How Science Must Change

 The THB archives are full of examples.

 Note how Mann identifies antiscience and disinformation as the primary “weapons” of his opponents.
-This place scientists like him — who believe that they are fighting antiscience and disinformation— at the center of an epic, Manichean political battle for the future of humanity.
+This places scientists like him — who believe that they are fighting antiscience and disinformation— at the center of an epic, Manichean political battle for the future of humanity.
 Or something like that.

 Similarly, in the comments below, I don’t want any personal comments about or insults of Mann.
 He is doing just fine speaking for himself.